jolmos11/msac-lab6/exercise08.md

 13. Create a new file named `clothing.txt`

-14. Does the new untracked file show up in git diff?
+14. Does the new untracked file show up in git diff? - No

         git diff